cbarina/modelling_covid_impact_RI/README.md

 `compile_reports()`, after opening the Rstudio session by double-clicking on *analyses.Rproj*.

 A single report is used to perform all the analyses.
-It can use DTP1 or DTP3 data depending on the value of the parameter *data*, which can be specified as shown below:
+It can use DTP1, DTP3, or MCV1 data depending on the value of the parameter *data*, which can be specified as shown below (default: DTP3):

 ```r